 Geotargeting is not just for content marketing and advertisements.

 You can also use Geotargeting to deliver emails or send push notifications on mobile applications.

 The most significant benefit of Geotargeting is your ability to personalize your messaging (whatever form it takes).
-By focusing on the people most likely to become customers, you save time, energy, and money.
+You save time, energy, and money by focusing on the people most likely to become customers.

 What is Geofencing?

 Much like Geotargeting, Geofencing is also a location-based service.